List of Easy Fundraising Ideas

 - Sweat shirts

-This method works effectively as a personal or nonprofit fundraising idea, especially if you have a large online following as a content provider or other personality in your field.
+This method raises money online effectively as a personal or nonprofit fundraising idea, especially if you have a large online following as a content provider or other personality in your field.
 To start generating money on products, all you need is a little imagination and a little promotion.